tavaresrodrigo/SCBench/README.md

 Benchmark StorageClasses by emulating etcd write patterns with fio / etcd-perf using [`quay.io/cloud-bulldozer/etcd-perf`](https://github.com/cloud-bulldozer/images/tree/main/etcd-perf).

-Pods write concurrently to the same PVC to test synchronous write contention and identify performance differences across StorageClasses.
+Each pod gets its **own PVC** during a run.
+This measures the underlying StorageClass performance without contention on a single volume and observes parallel scaling across volumes.

 ---